muratk5n/thirdwave/en/2022/02/ammonia.md

 [Paper](https://www.researchgate.net/publication/294579196_Ammonia-fed_fuel_cells_A_comprehensive_review)

-Xu et al.  reported the first direct NH 3 BH 3 fuel cell based on an NaOH electro- lyte [126], while a direct ammonia borane fuel cell based on an alkaline membrane electrolyte has also been demonstrated.
+Xu et al.  reported the first direct NH 3 BH 3 fuel cell based on an NaOH electrolyte, while a direct ammonia borane fuel cell based on an alkaline membrane electrolyte has also been demonstrated.
 A study of the use of ammonia borane as the fuel in an alkaline fuel-cell power supply achieved a power density of 315 mW cm C 2 at ambient pressure and near ambient temperature

 References